Bacon lovers, this one’s for you — a story featuring some Michigan B&B innkeepers who show their love for America’s favorite breakfast meat.

 Ole immediately contacted Plath Meats.
 “They worked out a deal where Ole would send them a freezer container and they would send it back with his order,” Ruth said.

 Innkeeper Steve Gibson of Kalamazoo House B&B concurs that “great bacon starts with great product.”
 At his downtown Kalamazoo B&B, he said, “Hickory-smoked, thick-cut, premium bacon is the perfect starting place, and combined with a convection-perfected baking method to enhance and preserve flavor, bacon lovers can satiate their appetites for bacon here.”

 Bacon inspires B&B culinary temptations

 Innkeeper Jan Smith of Maple Cove B&B in Leonard makes the bacon lovers’ dream dish shown at the top of this page.
 She said she and her husband Mark call it “our deconstructed strata, which actually means we made up the recipe as well as the name.”
-They use a French bread strata as the base (cubed bread soaked in eggs, milk, spices and cheese), topped with a lightly fried egg and covered with a bacon basket.
+They use French bread strata as the base (cubed bread soaked in eggs, milk, spices, and cheese), topped with a lightly fried egg and covered with a bacon basket.

-Lamplighter B&B innkeeper Jen Hinderer works bacon into white cheddar, bacon and apple biscuits, shown above.
+Lamplighter B&B innkeeper Jen Hinderer works bacon into white cheddar, bacon, and apple biscuits, as shown above.
 She said, “These sweet and savory biscuits are a great base for a hearty breakfast sandwich made by nestling more bacon and white cheddar in between and topping it with an over-easy egg.”
 She added that the biscuits also are a great addition to a simple breakfast of fresh fruit with a slice of quiche.